Home History Geography Polity Question Grammar

 Remark:

-• Correct Option: B [ Hold out ]
+• Correct Option: C [ carried on ]

 Install Tripuraexam.in Mobile App for a better experience and stay always connected.